Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked face identity

-\textbf{Gluing :} Let $T_1$ be a eulerian tree with a marked oriented edge $\vec{e}$ and $T_2$ be a eulerian tree with two marked black leaves $l_1$ and $l_2$. \begin{enumerate} \item Cut edge $e$, denote respectively $h_1$ and $h_2$ the black leaves corresponding to its origin and end. \item For $i = 1,2$, merge $h_i$ and $l_i$ together and mark the edge obtained $i$. \end{enumerate}
+\textbf{Merging:} Let $\gt_1$ be an unrooted Eulerian tree with a marked oriented edge $\vec{e}$ and $\gt_2$ be an unrooted Eulerian tree with two marked black leaves $\ell_1$ and $\ell_2$.
+The Eulerian tree $\gt$ is built as follows. \begin{enumerate} \item Cut edge $e$ and denote by $h_1$ and $h_2$ the black leaves corresponding to its origin and to its end respectively. \item For $i = 1,2$, merge $h_i$ and $\ell_i$ together and mark the edge obtained as $e_i$. \end{enumerate}

-\textbf{Cutting :} Let $T$ be a eulerian tree with two marked edges $e_1$ and $e_2$ \begin{enumerate} \item Cut both $e_i$s, putting a black leaf at each of their end.
-The tree was cut in three parts, one having two leaves from the $e_i$ and the other two having one each.
-Mark $h_i$ the end of $e_i$ on the side with one marked leaf and $l_i$ the end on the side with two marked leaves. \item Glue $h_1$ and $h_2$ together, mark the edge and orient it from $h_1$ to $h_2$. \end{enumerate}
+\textbf{Separation:} Let $\gt$ be an unrooted Eulerian tree with two marked edges $e_1$ and $e_2$.
+We separate it into two trees $\gt_1$ and $\gt_2$ as follows. \begin{enumerate} \item Cut both edges $e_i$, putting a black leaf at each of their ends.
+This cuts $\gt$ into three parts, one having two leaves from the edges $e_i$, which we will denote $\gt_2$, and the other two having one leaf for an edge $e_i$ each.
+Denote by $h_i$ the end of $e_i$ on the side with one marked leaf and by $\ell_i$ the end on the side with two marked leaves (so in $\gt_2)$. \item Merge $h_1$ and $h_2$ together, mark the edge and orient it from $h_1$ to $h_2$.
+Let $\gt_1$ be the result. \end{enumerate}